The Phoenix Code

 Jump to Ordering Options ↓

-Chapter 1: The Offer
+Chapter One: The Offer

 People packed the auditorium.
 Every seat was filled and more listeners crammed the aisles.
 An unspoken question charged the room: were today’s speakers revealing a spectacular new future for the human race—or the end of humanity’s reign as the ruling species on Earth?